Sites across state offer screenings for covid-19

 UAMS Medical Center has a drive-thru clinic on the ground floor of a parking garage at Shuffield and Jack Stephens drives in Little Rock.

-Information for this article was contributed by Jeannie Roberts of the Arkansas Democrat-Gazette.
+Information for this article was contributed by Jeannie Roberts and Rachel Herzog of the Arkansas Democrat-Gazette.

 Print Headline: Sites across state offer screenings for covid-19